luizbgomide/sovereign/spells.md

 A necromancer can maintain only one such disguise per level, and it does not work on sentient unwilling targets.

 #### Smite the Dead
-The necromancer conjures a blast of dispelling force at a point within one hundred feet per caster level, affecting an area up to 20 feet in radius.
+The necromancer conjures a blast of dispelling force at a point within 100ft per caster level, affecting an area up to 20ft in radius.

 All hostile undead within that area immediately suffer `1d10` damage per caster level.
 Undead with HD equal or less than the caster’s level must make a [Physical](/rules#physical) save or be destroyed outright.